cedalo/streamsheets-documentation/docs/_sources/tutorials/uielements.rst.txt

 |Stock| |Range5|

 Stock Charts contain information about the x&y values and further the changes of a value and historical highs and lows.
 They use boxes to visualize these parameters.
-Depending on the selected version of the Stock chart one either needs three, four or five data series.
+Depending on the selected version of the Stock chart one either needs three, four or five data series. |star|

 Funnel Chart
 ''''''''''''''''''''''

 |Fun| |Range2|

-Funnel Charts are often used for visualizing linear processes with connected stages.
+Funnel Charts are often used for visualizing linear processes with connected stages. |star|

 State Chart
 ''''''''''''''''''''''
 State Charts visualize differnt states.
 Each state has a dedicated color.
 To display a state chart create three columns of data consisting of X axis, values and colors.
 Depening on the State Chart type the X axis values use either categorie or timeseries data.
 To further use the information the values provide, uncheck the "100%" checkbox in the chart wizard.
 The size of the columne now represents the value.
 Using ";" in the color column you can add line color and a specified datalable text.
-To see the text activate datalable and the "state" checkbox in the chart wizard.
+To see the text activate datalable and the "state" checkbox in the chart wizard.  |star|

 **State Chart Category:**